reggiebain/reviews-analyzer/README.md

 The meaningless reviews were not limited to short random letters.
 Some were longer (>10 characters) sequences of random letters and some reviews contain real words, but contain no significant content.
 Although a review of "Good course" would indicate positive sentiment, it does not contain meaningful insights.
 This motivated our first and second sub-projects

-1. Entropy analysis - High entropy can indicate nonsense text, how do entropies differ by language?
+1. Entropy analysis - High entropy can indicate nonsense text, but how do entropies differ by language?
 2. Gibberish detector - Can we create a model for identifiying meaningless text?

 ## Entropy Analysis